• Skip to main content

 Comparing Advantage Plans: The Basics

-Health insurance in America is complex, and insurance companies don’t always make it easy when it comes to private Medicare coverage.
+Health insurance in America is complex, and insurance companies don’t always make it easy regarding private Medicare coverage.

 The good news is that there are four solid metrics you can use when you compare Medicare Advantage plans: